 A recursive FEC is built using the Recursive Opaque Value and VPN-Recursive Opaque Value types (opaque values 7 and 8 respectively).
 All SR non-recursive opaque values can be recursively embedded into a recursive opaque.

-Table 18: Opaque types supported by SR OS displays all supported opaque values in SR OS.
+The following table lists all supported opaque values in SR OS.